Address book

-An address book or a name and address book is a book, or a database used for storing entries called contacts.
+An address book or a name and address book is a book, or a database used for storing entries, called contacts.
 Each contact entry usually consists of a few standard fields (for example: first name, last name, company name, address, telephone number, e-mail address, fax number, mobile phone number).
 Most such systems store the details in alphabetical order of people's names, although in paper-based address books entries can easily end up out of order as the owner inserts details of more individuals or as people move.
 Many address books use small ring binders that allow adding, removing, and shuffling of pages to make room.

 Little black book

-Address books are often referred to as "little black books" because of the switch to rotary dial telephone service.
-Early telephone services utilized operators to connect calls; however, in the 1940s and 1950s, the Bell Telephone Company introduced a dial service, whereby customers became responsible for directly entering destination phone numbers to place a call.
-To make it easier for customers to remember important phone numbers, the phone company offered a free, small Black Book of Telephone Numbers for subscribers to write down important phone numbers.
 The 1953 film version of Kiss Me, Kate features a musical scene in which Howard Keel's character laments the loss of the social life he enjoyed before marriage, naming numerous female romantic encounters while perusing a miniature black book, which has given rise to the trope of a little black book referring to a list of past or potential sexual partners.

 Software address book

-Address books can also appear as software designed for this purpose, such as the "Address Book" application included with Apple Inc.'s Mac OS X. Simple address books have been incorporated into email software for many years, though more advanced versions have emerged in the 1990s and beyond, and in mobile phones.
+Address books can also appear as software designed for this purpose, such as the "Contacts" application included with Apple Inc.'s Mac OS.
+Simple address books have been incorporated into email software for many years, though more advanced versions have emerged in the 1990s and beyond, and in mobile phones (a SIM card can store entries).

 A personal information manager (PIM) integrates an address book, calendar, task list, and sometimes other features.

 Entries can be imported and exported from the software to transfer them between programs or computers.
 The common file formats for these operations are: